thapaBurg/thapaday02/content/pages/index.md

       text: Consulting
       color: text-dark
       type: TitleBlock
-    subtitle: Be in good company
+    subtitle: ''
     text: >
-      Dr. Thapa has over a decade of experience US higher education.
+      Dr. Thapa has over a decade of experience in American higher education.
 He is the Director of Asia Initiatives at University of Lynchburg.
 He is a regular speaker at Education USA/USEF locations across Asia.
-He provides services to Universities, High Schools and more.
-Email DrSamratThapa\@gmail.com.
+He provides variety of services to Universities, High Schools and more.
+Email
+      <DrSamratThapa@gmail.com>.
     actions:
       - label: Get started
         url: 'mailto:DrSamratThapa@gmail.com'